Joana Quaye’s Alleged Cousin Accuses Delay of Blocking Her Side After RNAQ Interview

 Source: UGC

-Speaking in an interview with Trouble Carlos on April 27, 2026, the alleged relative explained that plans had been made for Joana Quaye, the former wife of businessman Richard Nii Armah Quaye (RNAQ), to appear on a media platform to present her perspective.
+Speaking in an interview with Trouble Carlos on April 27, 2026, the alleged relative explained that plans had been made for Joana Quaye, the ex-wife of businessman Richard Nii Armah Quaye (RNAQ), to appear on a media platform to present her perspective.

 According to her, the decision was taken after they believed that public engagement could help draw attention to the matter and encourage fairness in the ongoing situation.

-She stated that several bloggers, including Delay, were contacted as part of the effort to secure an interview platform.
+She stated that several media houses, including Delay's interviewing show, were contacted as part of the effort to secure an interview platform.

 “We noticed that the husband bought the system, and so Joana was not being heard.
 Wherever she goes, they blog her.
 So we wanted someone to interview her for people to get to know her story,” she said.